Ben-Joan/Wolf-Co-Manufacturing-Downtime/Readme.md

 # Wolf Co.
 Manufacturing Downtime Analysis

 ## Project Objective
 Wolf Cola is a soft drink company that handles all its manufacturing operations in Philadelphia.
-The company kicked off a productivity improvement project for the bottling production line.
+The company kicked off a productivity improvement project for the bottling production line focused on understanding production efficiency and downtime.
-The task is to analyze the productivity and downtime data and find ways for the operating staff to improve the line's efficiency.
+The objective of this project is to analyze productivity and downtime data from the production line and identify actionable opportunities for improving operational efficiency.

 **GOAL : Identify productivity improvement opportunities in the production Line**